 Giving your cat a soft toy that’s about the same length as kitty gives them a chance to kick, paw at and wrestle with a toy instead of your arm!
 Try stuffing a tall sock with some cotton batting and securely tying the end off with twine or ribbon.
 There are a nice variety of these toys available at the store, as well.

-One very inexpensive way to keep your cat entertained is to offer an open paper bag.
-You can put catnip or treats inside and let them explore, pounce and potentially destroy the bag.
+One very inexpensive way to keep your cat entertained is to offer an open paper bag or cardboard box.
+You can put catnip or treats inside and let them explore, pounce and potentially destroy the bag or hide and leap in and out of the box.
 It’s a great hiding space and a fun toy all at the same time.
-Also try catnip covered toy mice inside the bag, this satisfies a natural urge to hunt and stalk.
+Also try catnip covered toy mice inside the bag or box, this satisfies a natural urge to hunt and stalk.

 Hide and Seek